jacky-z00/webscraper/README.md

-excelToCo() imports from an excel coUpdateHTML() takes a list of Cos and updates them with HTML scraping coUpdateSelenium() takes a list of Cos and updates the error-ones with Selenium scraping
+excelToCo() imports from an excel coUpdateHTML() takes a list of Cos and updates them with HTML scraping coUpdateSelenium() takes a list of Cos and updates the error-ones with Selenium scraping word_index() takes a list of Cos and returns a list of sublists of the form [word, frequency]
 **************BASIC STEPS**************
 ---------------------------------
 Decide on and set up an environment to work in, possibly flask, that we are all comfortable with